bbiswal333/bulletinboard/CreateMicroservice/Exercise_1_GettingStarted.md

   - Note: If you need to use another port, you can change the default Tomcat port in the `pom.xml` at the setting `maven.tomcat.port`.
 - You can terminate the web server in the command window with `CTRL+C`.

-## Step 4: Gain application insight with the Actuator
+## Step 4: Gain Application Insight With the Spring Boot Actuator
 Ensure that **in your productive code** you:
 - Use a version of `spring-boot-actuator` >= 1.5.4.RELEASE (and not 1.2.5.RELEASE as in this tutorial).
 - Test your productive application that all the Spring Boot Actuator endpoints behave as expected (enabled / disabled or secured in the way you expect them to be).